NLion74/Matrix-Notifier/README.md

 Before starting you may wanna create a bot account on the homeserver of your liking.

-If you're ever having trouble with the database just use the example-database.db provided.
+If you're ever having trouble with the database just use the example-database.db provided under examples/example-database.

 ### Requirements